 Includes bibliographical references (pages 139-146).

 Copyright 2009 Ling-Yu Guo

 Guo, Ling-Yu.
-"Acquisition of auxiliary and copula BE in young English-speaking children." dissertation, University of Iowa, 2009.
+"Acquisition of auxiliary and copula BE in young English-speaking children."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.